-❖ Workforce Innovation Opportunity Act (WIOA)
+❖ Workforce Innovation and Opportunity Act (WIOA)

 The WIOA program is a federal program of assistance designed to assist individuals facing employment barriers, economic disadvantages or additional school training to secure productive employment.
 In order to qualify for the program, a student must be unemployed or underemployed and economically disadvantaged.
-Review WIOA assistance programs at www.cdsaok.org
+Review the Meridian programs eligible for WIOA assistance at www.OKJOBMATCH.com Contact the Meridian Financial Aid Officer for further details and contact information for the Workforce Career Navigator.